 Quarterly Portfolio Changes

-There were three key portfolio changes during the half.
+There were two key portfolio changes during the half.
 These were:

 “Millions of new consumers have been exposed to online, many of them will continue to shop in this way.
 This is particularly true in the case of Redbubble because the content is created by hundreds of thousands of independent artists, it is ever-moving and always relevant.
 This is all made possible by an on-demand business model.” – Martin Hosking, Redbubble Co-Founder

 Redbubble (founded in Melbourne in 2006) is a leading global marketplace selling products with independent artists’ designs printed onto them, delivered from 41 fulfillment locations across the world.
 Unlike other ASX-listed e-commerce businesses, only 6% of Redbubble’s revenue is recorded in Australia.
 It is personally fulfilling to own part of a company which supports creativity.

 Redbubble’s unique structure allows artists to choose their own mark-up on base products, effectively controlling their ‘Artist Margin’.
 However, artists quickly discover the concept of price elasticity of demand and find a margin which maximises their revenue.
 As shown below, artists often copy each other’s Artist Margin and there is not a large price range.

 Redbubble’s product offering is uniquely priced to benefit both artists and consumers, with competition amongst the 500,000+ artists keeping prices reasonable, whilst allowing the artist to have complete control over their margin.
 In FY20, artist revenue was $AU67.4M (16.2% of the total sales of $AU416.3M) i.e. Redbubble collected revenue of $AU348.9M ($AU416.3M-$AU67.4M) net of artist revenue.